Woowuo/New-Way-for-Comments/README.md

-# NewDenotations
+# NewTypeofLanguages
-An inspiration, a system of new denotations could be used to help you better understand your and others' code.
-For some complicated data structures(RB tree for instance), some new marks are required.
+An inspiration, a system of new denotations could be built to represent comments. wrting comments is too annoying.

 ## Case1: Description of KMP algorithm
 ### Description of the Question